 Enforcement agency.
-Any officer of the city charged by the mayor with enforcement responsibility.
+Any officer of the city charged by the mayor with enforcement responsibility City police department, inspection department, and public service department and their agents.

 Litter.
 Refuse and rubbish including, but not limited to, paper, bottles, tin cans, glass, crockery, plastic, rubber, yard trash, waste building materials, tree and shrub trimmings, leaves and disposable packages and containers.